diasdmhub/scripts/dnsperftest/README.md

 <h1 align="center">DNS Performance Test</h1>
 <p align="center">
-  <b>Shell script to test the performance of the most popular DNS resolvers from your location.</b>
+  <b>Shell script to test the performance of the most popular DNS providers so you can test from your own location</b>
 </p>

 <BR>